FalcoSuessgott/vkv/docs/quickstart.md

 created vkv-export-2022-12-29/test/test2/test3/test_test2_test3_secret_2.yaml
 ```

-As you cann see: `vkv` exported all engines and wrote them to the specified directory:
+As you can see: `vkv` exported all engines and wrote them to the specified directory:

 ```bash
 vkv-export-2022-12-29/